 Predictions are not certain, though.
 It will be interesting to see what twists and turns 2020 will provide along the way.

 Digitally transform and stay in control of your Microsoft collaboration platforms

 At Rencore, we provide award-winning solutions that help organizations digitally transform and stay in control of their collaboration platforms.
 Our offerings range from code-quality analysis, migration and modernization, and continuous cloud monitoring.
-Click the button below for further information on our free upcoming webinar with Björn Erkens and Microsoft MVP Samuel Zuercher: Your SharePoint & Office 365 migration roadmap in a day.
+Click the button below to watch our free webinar with Björn Erkens and Microsoft MVP Samuel Zuercher: Your SharePoint & Office 365 migration roadmap in a day.